opensearch-project/documentation-website/_dashboards/maps.md

 1. In the **Custom type** dropdown, select **Tile Map Service (TMS)**.
 1. Enter the TMS URL.
 1. (Optional) In **TMS attribution**, enter a TMS attribution for the basemap.
-For example, if you're using Maptiler, enter `Maptiler`.
-The name `Maptiler` will be displayed in the lower-right corner of the map.
+For example, if you're using a custom basemap, you can add its name to display in the lower-right corner of the map.
 1. Select the **Settings** tab to edit the layer settings.
 1. Enter the layer name in **Name**.
 1. (Optional) Enter layer description in **Description**.